ShardBytes/Snipe/README.md

 # Snipe

-Just a collection of various useful snippets I use.
+Just a collection of various useful snippets.